S. Korea's new COVID-19 infections bounce back to over 10,000 amid eased virus curbs | Yonhap News Agency

-SEOUL, April 18 (Yonhap) -- South Korea's new coronavirus cases bounced back to over 10,000 on Tuesday amid eased virus curbs aimed at regaining pre-pandemic normalcy.
+SEOUL, April 25 (Yonhap) -- South Korea's new coronavirus cases bounced back to over 10,000 on Tuesday as the country is on its way to pre-pandemic normalcy.

-Tuesday's tally jumped from 4,946 cases a day earlier and is higher than the 12,437 a week ago.
+Tuesday's tally jumped from 5,027 cases a day earlier and is slightly lower than the 15,173 a week ago.
 The daily caseload stayed above 10,000 for six days through Sunday.

-The country added 10 COVID-19 deaths, raising the death toll to 34,386.
-The number of critically ill patients came to 136, up from 130 a day earlier, the KDCA said.
+The country added seven COVID-19 deaths, raising the death toll to 34,434.
+The number of critically ill patients came to 149, up from 146 a day earlier, the KDCA said.

 South Korea eased most of its virus curbs in March, including the indoor mask mandate on public transportation.